vertigojones/project_four_deliverables/schedule.md

 **Consider your data flow and ERD**.
 It's easier to embed _both_ your second and third model into your first, rather than embed your third into your second.
 Think carefully about how you want to structure your models.

 **Don't spend too much time on your third-party API**.
-Having a cool API is a really fun stretch goal, but you can waste most a good amount of your week trying to incorporate it into your project.
+Having a cool API is a really fun stretch goal, but you can waste a good amount of your week trying to incorporate it into your project.
 Also, consider how your API is going to fit into your ERD. **Don't build your entire project around your API and lose track of the project requirements!**

 Here's a rough sketch of what you should do and in what order: